leadership

 Cymbals

 Carson Crowell is a multitalented percussionist originally from Tampa, Florida and relocated to Dallas in 2020.
 She began performing in Tampa during the 2010 season with Land o’ Lakes High School indoor percussion and joined Bay Area Percussion the following year until 2013.
 She then marched cymbals with the University of South Florida Herd of Thunder from the years of 2013-2017.
 During this time she Was a member of Infinity 2 (PIO) where she won the open class WGI championships in 2017 with a record breaking score.
 She was a staff member for Infinity World and Infinity 3 (PIA) from 2018-2020.
 During this time she also taught Unity Percussion and brought home another WGI championship win with a record breaking score.
 From 2018-2019 she worked as Front Ensemble director for Wiregrass Ranch High School in Wesley Chapel Florida and won the state title for the fall marching season and best percussion in the state.
 Aside from teaching after aging out she was a performing member for the Tampa Bay Buccaneers drum line, Universal Studios, and Disney.
+Carson the ViP 2024 Cymbal Line and is excited to return for 2025!

 Front Ensemble